 The Alfa Romeo Stelvio is the first SUV in the Italian carmaker’s 100-year history.
 It’s based on the same platform and technology as the Alfa Romeo Giulia saloon, and it aims to bring both style and a sporty driving experience to the mid-size premium SUV segment.

 The name Stelvio comes from the highest Alpine pass in Italy – a road famed for its numerous hairpin corners, which challenge and reward keen drivers.
-The Stelvio uses Alfa’s Q4 all-wheel drive system.
+The Stelvio majority of Stelvio models use Alfa’s Q4 all-wheel drive system, although you can have

 Powerful engines but limited choice

 From launch the Stelvio is available with only two engines and three standard trim levels: the entry-level Stelvio, followed by Stelvio Super and Stelvio Speciale.